 - Employment contracts and policies

-- Corporate governance documents and structures.
+- Corporate governance documents and structures

+The Coronavirus pandemic has forced many companies to allow staff to work from home.
+This poses significant data and information breach risks to companies and place additional compliance requirements on all business entities.
 Alignment across the total spectrum of organisational activity is therefore essential for businesses and organisations to survive in an ever-growing and regulated technologically advanced and challenging environment.

 Policies developed in terms of the PAIA and POPI are very important legal documents and require specialised attention to withstand future legal scrutiny and fully protect the business or organisation.
 These documents form the foundation of information compliance, while the synergy and alignment of all documents form the cornerstone of protection.